10 Weeks Pregnant

 Tips for Week 10

-- NIPT (cell-free fetal DNA) blood draw — typically 10-22 weeks; results in 7-10 days.
-Screens T21 (Down), T18 (Edwards), T13 (Patau), sex chromosome aneuploidy (Turner, Klinefelter), optional sex reveal [1].
+- Get your NIPT (cell-free fetal DNA) blood draw — typically done between 10 and 22 weeks, with results in 7 to 10 days.
+It screens for trisomy 21 (Down), trisomy 18 (Edwards), trisomy 13 (Patau), sex chromosome aneuploidies (Turner, Klinefelter), and can reveal sex if you choose [1].

 Things To Do (Checklist)